I’ve got a big update to share today:

 The subtitles will also help you if you’re watching the videos at 1.5x or 2x speed, or if you’re looking to train your pronunciation of various tech and coding acronyms (like API, RESTful, PyPy, PyPI, and so on.)

-We’ve been beta-testing the subtitles feature with members of the RP Community Slack and now it’s finally available on all realpython.com accounts:
+We’ve been beta-testing the subtitles feature with members of the RP Community Chat and now it’s finally available on all realpython.com accounts:

 All new courses will have subtitles and transcripts available from day one.